SureSRM/autoeval/README.md

 Download the latest release from the releases page and put it in your path or in the same directory as the executable you want to test.

+Rename the executable to `autoeval` or `autoeval.exe` if you prefer.

 ## Usage

 `autoeval` is a command line tool that takes a single argument: the path to the lua script that defines the test scenarios.